UrbanCode/plugin-docs-terraform-iaac/docs/index.md

 ## History

+### Version 2.1

+* Allow Users to run plan and Destroy command for AWS resources

 ### Version 0.1

 * Initial release of the new Terraform Plugin.
+Allow users to create a AWS resources